gbrao018/eva4/S15B/README.md

 	256 * 256 		16

 Based on my analysis, the above is the relastionship between maximum batch size of the colab GPU(I got) vs the image size.
 With (32,32) image size, I can give 1032 batch size and was able to finish one epoch in 7 minutes.
-With (256,256) image size I can barely give 16 as batch size and it takes 7 hours to complete one epoch.
+With (256,256) image size I can barely give 16 as batch size, and it takes 7 hours to complete one epoch.
 If we try to give bugger batch size, it throws CUDA out of memory error.
 To save ourselves from Cuda error, below is the recommonded batch size.

 IMAGE SIZE VS BATCH SIZE RECOMMONDED: